robert-dodier/maxima-jupyter/Readme.md

 1. Install Maxima-Jupyter.

-   Assuming that the folder which now contains Maxima-Jupyter is named `path/to/maxima-jupyter`, open a command window (`cmd.exe`) and execute `maxima.bat`,
+   Assuming that the folder which now contains Maxima-Jupyter is named `path\to\maxima-jupyter`, open a command window (`cmd.exe`) and execute `maxima.bat`,

    ```
-   > cd path/to/maxima-jupyter
+   > cd path\to\maxima-jupyter
    > maxima.bat
    ```
    and then execute the following commands in the Maxima session,